Computer Hope

-Sometimes abbreviated as UA, the user agent is a browser text string that is given to each website you visit.
-The user agent text string contains information such as the browser version, compatibility, operating system and version and any plugins that modify the user agent.
-Using this information a website can know what the capabilities of your computer are to help display the page properly.
+Sometimes abbreviated as UA, the user agent is a browser text string given to each website you visit.
+UA's contain information such as the browser version, compatibility, operating system, and any modifying plugins.
+Using this data, a website can assess the capabilities of your computer, optimizing a page's performance and display.

 Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 1.1.4322)